yhdenq/yhdenq.github.io/_pages/about.md

 ======
 I earned my bachelor's and doctoral degrees from the School of Mathematical Sciences at Peking University.
 However, I have a wide range of interests.
 I have a double bachelor's degree in economics from the National School of Development, Peking University, and completed a master's program (non-academic education) in human rights from the Law School, Peking University.
 I was a postdoctoral research fellow in the Department of Biostatistics at the University of Michigan.
-I am currently a postdoctoral research fellow in the Vaccine and Infectious Disease Division at the Fred Hutchinson Cancer Center. <br />
+I am currently a postdoctoral research fellow in the Vaccine and Infectious Disease Division (VIDD) at the Fred Hutchinson Cancer Center. <br />
 Statisticians seek to identify patterns in complex social activities and derive knowledge from randomness in a rigorous way.
 As a methodological researcher, I aim to connect statistical theories to practical applications, thereby advancing scientific development.

 Research interests